-Please note, UVic Scuba DOES NOT offer any scuba courses.
-These courses are offered through Vikes Recreation and this page is just to provide additional information to the Vikes Recreation scuba courses page.
-If you have any questions concerning these courses, please e-mail the Vikes Recreation Scuba Program Coordinator at firstname.lastname@example.org
+Please note, The UVic Scuba Club DOES NOT offer any scuba courses.
+Any courses offered are through Vikes Recreation and this page is just to provide additional information to the Vikes Recreation scuba courses page.
+If you have any questions concerning these courses, please e-mail firstname.lastname@example.org

 The diving in BC is cold: so is the top of Mt.
 Everest.
 The best things in life are worth preparing for.
 Jacque Cousteau ranked three dives in BC in the top ten in the world.
 The unbelievable diversity of life in our local waters is worth preparing for cold water diving.